Borg BL2201SCECP Mechanical Digital Lock - Knob Keypad - Satin Chrome - Easicode Pro - Holdback

 What's In The Box - Borg BL2201SCECP

-- Borg BL2201SCECP outside knob keypad assembly (satin chrome)
+- Outside knob keypad assembly (satin chrome)

 - Inside paddle handle with holdback (satin chrome)